camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 ```

-6.7 Wait the end of the operation
+6.7 Wait until the end of the operation

-> Note Attention, this is an asynchronous command.
+> Note: Attention, this is an asynchronous command.
 Monitor the end of the execution

 ```shell
 $ curl -X GET "localhost:9200/_cat/recovery/tmp_operate-flownode-instance-8.3.1/?format=json&s=target_node&active_only=true&pretty=true"
 ```

-Wait that the result returns an empty array
+Wait, the result returns an empty array

 ```
 [ ]